mkjubran/rate-accuracy-mvcnn/README.md

 Various encoding parameters can be set directly such as --ecfg   JM configuration file
    -svid    input video
-   --qp     QP value for P and I frames
+   --qp     qP value for P and I frames
    --sr     search range
    --res    resolution of the MB Grid (4,8,16)